darkp435/voidnetivity/ROADMAP.md

 - September 22: continued working on server-side FTP logic but spent time testing to see how TextChatService works and I discovered that you can technically implement markdown support for the Roblox chat.
 However, that is not top priority so it won't be implemented and most likely never will be.
+- September 23: implemented the majority of FTP, the only thing really left to do there is to check for if the file actually exists.
+- September 24: implemented the logic that checks if a file exists in FTP, which means that the core FTP logic is basically done.